valahraban/AID-World-Info-research-sheet/AID WI Research Sheet.md

 It is often preferred to define the character `you` towards the bottom of the Remember pin as that gives you the fullest amount of control where those details get inserted.
 No best practice exists for this type of WI, so it is left to the reader to deliberate on what their needs for AID are.

 The author advises against flooding the world with more format names.
-At best it's a waste of time and confusing at worst it's the harmful and misleading kind of confusing.
+This serves mostly to only confuse new players.
 Originally formats were a quick way to reference different directions of WI research.
 Now the different methods are starting to converge back as the enthusiasts are attempting to optimize their personal stacks and styles.
 Formatting is a much more accurate term and beneficial to everyone in the community without excluding any form of manipulating language.
 This document hopes to demonstrate this.

 Fun fact: `format:` works extremely well inside Author's Notes as a keyword/category you can use to tell the AI whether you're writing a script or a sonnet or a manifesto, etc.